Justices to hear Oklahoma appeal in tribal jurisdiction case

 Stitt said during his State of the State speech in February that “Oklahoma has been robbed of the authority to prosecute crimes.”

-Stitt is a member of the Cherokee Nation.
-But he has previously clashed with tribal leaders over his desire to renegotiate tribal gambling compacts that he claimed were expiring.
+Stitt and tribal leaders previously clashed over Stitt’s desire to renegotiate tribal gambling compacts that he claimed were expiring.
 Federal and state courts ruled against Stitt in lawsuits over the gambling question.

 Last year, Stitt decided to not renew hunting and fishing license compacts with the Cherokee and Choctaw nations as part of an ongoing dispute between the tribes and the Republican governor.

 Stitt has lost support among Native American voters due to his actions, according to Hoskin.

 “He absolutely has, in my opinion he’s the most anti-Native American governor in state history,” Hoskin said.
 “I think his defeat (for reelection) would be met with applause by many tribal leaders, certainly by me.”

 Donelle Harder, manager of Stitt’s reelection campaign said Stitt has had disagreements “with a small number of top officials of the tribes,” but has good relations with tribal citizens he meets during his travels in the state.